 Smoke Management

-Smoke assessments are the responsibility of both the Jurisdictional and Protecting Agencies.
+Smoke assessments for wildfires are the responsibility of both the Jurisdictional and Protecting Agencies.
 The need for air resource advisors is increasing and additional technical expertise for addressing air quality and health related issues may be available through ADEC.

 The Alaska Enhanced Smoke Management Plan for Planned Fire (ESMP) was developed by ADEC in coordination with the AWFCG Air Quality Committee.
 The ESMP outlines the process and identifies issues that need to be addressed by ADEC and federal and state agencies or private landowners/corporations to help ensure that prescribed fire activities minimize smoke and air quality problems.
 The ESMP Appendices provide additional assistance for interagency sharing of information, the applicability and availability of current smoke management techniques, monitoring protocol, public education strategies, and emission reduction techniques.